- 2016 Festival

 There are outdoor facilities for members of the public, including visitors with disabilities, located near each of the program areas on the Mall.
 Additional restroom facilities are available in the museum buildings during visiting hours.
-Public telephones are available inside the National Museum of the American Indian.
+Public telephones are available inside the National Air and Space Museum.

 Lost and Found/Lost People

-Lost items or family members should be brought to or picked up from the Volunteer tent near the intersection of Third Street and Madison Drive.
+Lost items or family members should be brought to or picked up from the volunteer tent.